MikeG621/MissionVerify/Readme.txt

 ===================
 VERSION HISTORY

+v2.2 - 06 Jul 2022
+ - XWA order check now scans all orders instead of just O1 in SP1's region
+ - Limit messages now dynamically use the actual limits

 v2.1 - 15 Mar 2021
  - Added "OR true" and "AND false" trigger detection for 1AO2 and 3OR4 triggers [YOGEME/#48]